Convince Your Manager¶

 - Exposure to the latest ideas, techniques, and tools for software docs

 - Opportunity to learn from the best doc teams in the industry

 When discussing how to pitch the conference, a few generally helpful tips emerged:

 - Highlight a few specific talks that relate to ongoing projects at work.
 (This one’s dependent on pitching after the talk line up has been announced).

-- If your company is looking to hire another documentarian, networking at the event is an excellent resource.
+- If your company is looking to hire another documentarian, the job fair and networking at the event are an excellent resource.